Similarity-based Random Partition Distribution for Clustering Functional Data: Similarity-based random partition distribution

 \begin{proof} To simplify the notation, Equation~\eqref{SDGP} is expressed as follows:

-In particular, $C_{1,ij}$ does not include similarity information.
+In particular, $C_{1,ij}>0$ does not include similarity information.
 Thereafter, we obtain

-where $C_{2,ij}$ is independent of similarity information as well.
+where $C_{2,i}>0$ is constant over $j=1,2,\ldots,k$.
 Hence, the role of similarity information in allocation is solely through $\omega_j^{\ast}(i)$, attributed to the following definition:

-$p_\omega(z_i=j\mid z_1,\ldots,z_{i-1}; \alpha,\beta)$ increases with the number of items adjacent to item $i$ within cluster $j$. \end{proof}
+$p_\omega(z_i=j\mid z_1,\ldots,z_{i-1}; \alpha,\beta,\tau)$ increases with the number of items adjacent to item $i$ within cluster $j$. \end{proof}

-\begin{proposition} For random sets $\alpha,\beta,\tau$ and partitions, a new element $i$ has an increased marginal probability of being assigned to a cluster with more neighboring districts. \end{proposition}
+\begin{proposition} Assume that $z_1,\dots,z_{i-1}$ are distributed to \eqref{SDGP}, and let the hyperparameters $\alpha, \beta, \text{ and } \tau$ be random variables with specified prior distributions.
+Then, the marginal prior probability of a new element $z_i$ being assigned to a particular cluster increases as the number of items in the cluster adjacent to the new item grows. \end{proposition}

-\begin{proof} The marginal distribution is computed as the integral of the product of the probability that item $i$ belongs to cluster $j$ given the parameters and the probability distribution of these parameters.
-To prove this relationship, confirming that the derivative of the marginal distribution of $\omega^*_j(i)$ is positive is sufficient, which is verified by the Leibniz integral rule \citep{folland1999real} and the results of Proposition \ref{pro1}. \end{proof}
+\begin{proof} Confirming that the derivative of the marginal distribution of $\omega^*_j(i)$ is positive is sufficient.
+Note that the marginal distribution is the integral of the product of the probability that item $i$ belongs to cluster $j$ given the parameters and the probability distribution of these parameters.
+Since the derivative of the former probability, $\frac{\partial}{\partial \omega^*_j(i)} p_\omega(z_i=j\mid z_1,\ldots,z_{i-1}; \alpha,\beta,\tau)$, is positive (Proposition~\ref{pro1}), the Leibniz integral rule \citep{folland1999real} implies that the integral is also positive. \end{proof}

 These findings confirm that the prior distribution appropriately incorporates spatial information.
-Additionally, in the posterior distribution, in the process of aligning data and clusters, inherently close districts can be placed in the same group; however, the observed data may deviate slightly (owing to noise).
+Additionally, in the posterior distribution, in the process of aligning data and clusters, inherently close districts can be placed in the same cluster; however, the observed data may deviate slightly (owing to noise).